Skip to main content

 Benefits

-• giving them greater confidence through the basic skills they acquire to deal with the initial stages of their settlement in the new country
+• giving them greater confidence through the basic skills they acquire to deal with the initial stages of their settlement in their new home country.

 Project Description

-The Australian Cultural Orientation (AUSCO) Program is a five-day orientation initiative funded by the Australian Government Department of Home Affairs and has been facilitated under contract by IOM in training sites located in 16 permanent and more than 60 mobile delivery countries across primarily five regions, namely: Sub-Saharan Africa, South Asia, Southeast Asia, Central and South America, and the Middle East and North Africa, where Australia-bound refugees and humanitarian entrants are located.
+The Australian Cultural Orientation (AUSCO) Program is funded by the Australian Government Department of Home Affairs and has been facilitated under contract by IOM in training sites located in 16 permanent and more than 60 mobile delivery countries across primarily five regions, namely: Sub-Saharan Africa, South Asia, Southeast Asia, Central and South America, and the Middle East and North Africa, where Australia-bound refugees and humanitarian program entrants are located.

-Sessions are led by trainers in the language of the participants or through a qualified interpreter.
+Sessions are led by trainers in the language of the participants and a qualified interpreter, if required.
 They are interactive and dynamic and a variety of teaching resources including audio-visuals are used.
 Methodologies are learner-centered and vary according to the profile of the groups being trained.

-AUSCO has a curriculum covering relevant integration topics and classes are held for adults, pre-literates, youth, and children.
+AUSCO has a curriculum covering relevant integration topics and courses are held for adults, pre-literates, youth, and children.

-The program began as a pilot project in 2003 and, since its inception, has assisted more than 125,000 clients.
+The program began as a pilot project in 2003 and, since its inception, has assisted more than 147,374 clients by the end of 2024.

-In partnership with the Australian Government Department of Home Affairs, IOM will be involved in improvements to teaching materials and the continuous training of trainers, including an annual Train-the-Trainer workshop, conferences with Settlement Service Providers in Australia, and an Exchange Program between AUSCO trainers and Australian settlement case workers.
+In partnership with the Australian Government Department of Home Affairs, IOM has been involved in improvements to teaching materials and upskilling of trainers, including online workshops with Settlement Service Providers in Australia.

 Beneficiaries